martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 | Subquery `count(*)` | Index Only Scan | 100ms |
 | Merged CTEs | Parallel Seq Scan | 90ms |

 I think I can explain the numbers.
-CTE, as before, only need to read once the data.
+CTEs, as before, only need to read once the data.
 So it's reading just the right amount from disk.
-Subquery Index Only read less data (index) but many times.
+Subquery Index Only reads less data (index) but many times.
 The index fits in the cache, and the Shared Hit/Read ratio is very high (~x10).
 Subquery Bitmap Heap Scan gets dirty.
-Data from tables can't fit in cache, so each independant loop has a high chance of having to read a page from disk.
+Data from tables can't fit in cache, so each independent loop has a high chance of having to read a page from disk.
 The Shared Hit/Read ratio is ~0.5, and total data read from disk goes from 7.7MB in the previous case to 5.5GB.